What are developmental milestones?

 Children learn more during their first 5 years than at any other time of their life.
 While all babies grow and develop at different rates, tracking how they reach 'milestones' along the way is one method to assess their progress.

-Developmental milestones are the essential abilities such as moving, seeing, hearing, communicating and interacting with other people that babies learn as they begin to engage with the world.
+Developmental milestones are the essential abilities such as moving, seeing, hearing, communicating and interacting with other people that babies achieve as they begin to engage with the world.

-When you take your baby to a child and maternal health nurse, or to your doctor, they will check your baby is reaching some of the following types of milestone:
+Child and maternal health nurses and doctors will check whether babies and children are reaching some of the following types of milestone:

 - physical: these milestones include large body movements, such as sitting and walking, and small body movements like controlling their hands, eating and sleeping, reflexes, vision and other physical abilities